-Former first minister Rhodri Morgan dies - BBC News
+Tributes to 'great man' Rhodri Morgan

 "He was the most popular politician of his generation and the absolute master of the one-liner," he added.

-"While we had our disagreements, for instance over the Cardiff Bay Barrage, Rhodri was always a vigorous and colourful debater, but not personal.
+"While we had our disagreements, for instance over the Cardiff Bay Barrage, Rhodri was always a vigorous and colourful debater, but not personal."

-"We remained friends and he is someone whose commitment to Wales and to the people he served in Westminster and then in the assembly was always absolute."

-Rhodri Morgan had served as first minister in a coalition with Plaid Cymru, a party then led by Ieuan Wyn Jones, for two and a half years.

-Mr Jones said: "He was very easy to work with, and he was very likeable, extremely loyal and highly knowledgeable.
+Plaid Cymru's Ieuan Wyn Jones, who was deputy first minister to Mr Morgan under the One Wales coalition, said: "He was very easy to work with, and he was very likeable, extremely loyal and highly knowledgeable.

 "It wasn't easy for him to deliver the coalition in sections of his party, but Rhodri stood firm and we agreed a very progressive programme of government."

-Welsh Secretary Alun Cairns, himself a former AM who sparred with Mr Morgan in the Senedd chamber, said he was "a significant politician" and "great servant to Wales", while his party colleague Stephen Crabb said the former first minister "made a big contribution to Welsh and UK politics".
+Welsh Secretary Alun Cairns, himself a former AM who sparred with Mr Morgan in the Senedd chamber, said he was "a significant politician" and "great servant to Wales".

-Plaid Cymru leader Leanne Wood said he "was much respected across the political spectrum and led Wales with distinction during a crucial period in Welsh history."
+Plaid Cymru leader Leanne Wood said the former first minister "was much respected across the political spectrum and led Wales with distinction during a crucial period in Welsh history".

+Expressing her deepest sympathy on behalf of the members of the assembly and its staff, the institution's presiding officer Elin Jones said: "As first minister of Wales, Rhodri's contribution in helping build our nation and its young democracy was immeasurable."

+"Rhodri's ability to communicate with, and to understand, the diverse communities of Wales ultimately won hearts and minds, and was critical in giving the people of Wales the confidence to strengthen and develop the National Assembly."

+Books of condolence have been opened at the Senedd in Cardiff Bay and the assembly's north Wales office in Colwyn Bay for members of the public to pay their respects to Mr Morgan.

+All flags at assembly buildings are flying at half-mast, and a minute's silence will be observed at the Senedd at 12:30 BST.

-'He spoke like no other politician'
+'Like no other politician'

 By Tomos Livingstone, BBC Wales political correspondent